Rubinat/doorbell/README.md

 raspberry pi server:

-- nodejs is serving a socket.io server at http://bel.vcxl.nl:3000. you can connect to this server by using netcat (nc): nc bel.vcxl.nl 3000`
+- nodejs is serving a TCP server at `bel.vcxl.nl:3000`. you can connect to this server by using netcat (nc): `nc bel.vcxl.nl 3000` or from any other client.
-- apache is serving http://bel.vcxl.nl/bell-latest.ipk from /var/www
+- apache is serving `http://bel.vcxl.nl/bell-latest.ipk` from `/var/www`
 - /var/www is owned by pi instead of root
 - to build and upload a new version of the Bell package:
     `make package/Bell/install V=s && scp /Volumes/VechtclubXL/trunk/bin/ar71xx/packages/bell/bell_0.1.0-1_ar71xx.ipk pi@bel.vcxl.nl:/var/www/`